 Triggers like this allow you to really hone in your messaging and make your outreach emails sound personal while being automated.
 That takes the extra work off your hands while building your reputation, keeping your customers happy, and providing future customers with the answers they crave.
 All this leads to more conversions for your e-commerce business.

 Want to take your feedback management to the next level?
-Try ShippingEasy’s platform, which includes our Customer Marketing and Inventory Management solutions, and increase business the right way.
+Try ShippingEasy’s platform, which includes our Customer Marketing solution, and increase business the right way.
 You get everything free for 30 days.
 Click below to get started!